vocascan/documentation/docs/vocascan-server/logging.md

 }
 ```

-This configuration can also be archived by only use environment variables.
-Just a little example for `myCustomLogger1`.
+This configuration can also be archived by only using environment variables.
+In the following an example for
+`myCustomLogger1`.

 ```bash
 VOCASCAN__MYCUSTOMLOGGER1__MODE=console